Skip to content

 Emergency repairs are the ones that catch you by surprise, like a sudden breakdown or a failed component.
 While you can’t predict when they’ll happen, you can prepare for them.
 Many fleet managers face challenges with unexpected downtime, so setting aside a contingency fund specifically for these situations is a wise move.
 This fund acts as a safety net, ensuring you can cover an unexpected repair without derailing your finances.

-Getting an Accurate Estimate and Planning for Downtime
+Getting a Clear Estimate and Planning for Downtime

 Before you agree to any major repair, always ask for a detailed, written estimate.
 This document should clearly list the parts, labor costs, and any other fees.
 Getting a clear estimate helps prevent misunderstandings and ensures you and the mechanic are on the same page.
 It’s also a good idea to ask about the shop’s warranty on parts and labor.